vgeirnaert/CSMVoteMatch/README.md

   </tr>
 </table>

-Both people have similar answers, but the small difference (Strongly disagree vs disagree) indicates a small difference in opinion.
+Both people have similar answers, but the small difference in answers (Strongly disagree vs disagree) indicates a small difference in opinion.
 This only results in a 1 point answer match (weak positive match).
 They differ in opinion on importance however, with the user feeling this is an important issue and the candidate feeling it is significantly less important.
 This results in a decrease of the weak positive match with the importance multiplier of 0.5.
 The resulting score of 0.5 is then multiplied by the user's 1.5 weight for a total fidelity score of 0.75.

 <table>
   <tr>